DavesCodeMusings/BLESP32/README.md

 Obviously, you'll need a DHT22 temperature / humidity sensor as well.

 To communicate the temperature/humidity sensor readings to Home Assitant, you'll need another ESP32 flashed with [ESPHome](https://esphome.io/).
-The `esphome_ble_gateway.yml` file in this repository will help you get it configured.
+The `esphome_ble_gateway.yml` file in this repository is your guide to getting it configured.

 ## Configuration
 There are a handful of parameters in `main.py` you can use to customize the behavior of the BLESP32 device, starting with DEVICE_NAME and ending with SLEEP_TIME_SECS.
 The names are pretty self-explanitory and there are comments as well.